codio-content/cs-intro-python-operators/.guides/content/Exercise-1-e541.md

 ## Strings Exercise 1

 **Problem**
-Write a problem that takes input from a user and prints the first character of the input and the last character with some context. **Important**, do not put a prompt when asking for user input.
+Write a program that takes input from a user and prints the first character of the input and the last character with some context. **Important**, do not put a prompt when asking for user input.
 Just use `input()`.
 Adding a prompt will cause your program to not pass the tests.

 **Expected Output**
 * If `baseball` then you will print `b is the first chracter and l is the last character`